 Metodologia e FontiQuesta pagina non è stata tradotta in italiano.

 Global Footprint Network’s core research calculates both the Ecological Footprint, the demand on nature, and biocapacity, the capacity to meet this demand, of more than 200 countries, territories, and regions.
 The results, updated annually, as well as the calculations are shown in Global Footprint Network's National Footprint Accounts.
-The 2015 National Footprint Accounts use more than 6,000 data points for each country, each year, derived from internationally recognized sources (see data sources, below) to determine the area required to produce the biological resources a country uses and to absorb its wastes, and to compare this with the area available.
-This area is reported in global hectares (global acres), hectares (acres) with world-average productivity, for each year from 1961 through 2011.
+The 2016 National Footprint Accounts use nearly 200,000 data points for each country, each year, derived from internationally recognized sources (see data sources, below) to determine the area required to produce the biological resources a country uses and to absorb its wastes, and to compare this with the area available.
+This area is reported in global hectares (global acres), hectares (acres) with world-average productivity, for each year from 1961 through 2012.

 The Ecological Footprint uses yields of primary products (from cropland, forest, grazing land and fisheries) to calculate the area necessary to support a given activity.
 Biocapacity is measured by calculating the amount of biologically productive land and sea area available to provide the resources a population consumes and to absorb its wastes, given current technology and management practices.
 Countries differ in the productivity of their ecosystems, and this is reflected in the accounts.